zamarise/zjm-mpls/README.md

 - Don't put product page behidn auth?
 - Add backend validation of request
 - Deploy docker images to heroku via circleci
+- Some form fields should only accept numbers and not letters